loveencounterflow/mingkwai-typewriter/documentation/README.md

 ## Inclusive Prefixes in Triode Terms

-In determininstic KTMs (dKTMs), the end-of-term (EOT) points (i.e. the point in time when the collected user input is replaced by the keytop (target output)) are reached *implicitly*, without there being a step where the user is presented with a list of possible completions to choose from (although such choices can be presented before then implicit EOT is reached).
+In Key TranScriptors (KTSs), the end-of-term (EOT) points (i.e. the point in time when the collected user input is replaced by the keytop (target output)) are reached *implicitly*, without there being a step where the user is presented with a list of possible completions to choose from (although such choices can be presented before then implicit EOT is reached).
 Thus, in a dKTM for Japanese Hiragan, we may establish a map